Olllom/pyworkdir/README.md

 #### Yaml Files

-Environment variables and simple attributes can also be set through yaml files.
+Environment variables and simple attributes can also be set through yml files.
-The templates `{{ workdir }}` and `{{ here }}` are available and will be replaced by the working directory instance and the directory that contains the yaml file, respectively.
+The templates `{{ workdir }}` and `{{ here }}` are available and will be replaced by the working directory instance and the directory that contains the yml file, respectively.

 ```
-# -- workdir.yaml --
+# -- workdir.yml --
 environment:
     VAR_ONE: "a"
 attributes: